susmaycan/korean-numbers-quiz-old-version/README.md

-# Korean Numbers Quizz 🇰🇷
+# Korean Numbers Quiz 🇰🇷

+This project was built with Nuxt 2, to see  the Nuxt 3 version go [here](https://github.com/susmaycan/korean-numbers-quiz).

 👩‍🏫 Webapp to learn/practice Korean numbers and dates.
 * Support two languages: English and Spanish.